AlynxZhou/hikaru/tutorials/config.md

 ## `indexDir`

-A dir to place your site's index sub page generated automatically by Hikaru (No source path), relative to `docDir`.
+A dir to place your site's index sub page generated automatically by Hikaru (No source path), relative to `docDir`, generally use a `.` if you want to put indices directly into `docDir`.

 ## `archiveDir`